evidentlyai/evidently/docs/book/tests-and-reports/text-descriptors.md

 description: How to run evaluations for text data with Descriptors.
 ---

-A Descriptor is a row-level score that assesses a specific quality or aspect of text data.
-A simple example of a Descriptor is text length.
+A Descriptor is a row-level score evaluating a specific characteristic of a text data.
+A simple example is text length.

-It can be more complex, like using an LLM to label each text as "relevant" or "not relevant" (a categorical Descriptor) or calculate the similarity between two texts (a numerical Descriptor).
+Descriptors range from regular expressions and text statistics to ML- and LLM-based checks.
+For example, you can calculate the semantic similarity between two texts, or ask LLM to label responses as "relevant" or "not relevant".

 You can use Descriptors in two ways:
 * **In a Report**.
-This helps visualize and summarize the scores, like how the text length varies across all texts.
+This helps visualize and summarize the scores, like show text length across all texts.
 * **In a Test Suite**.
-This helps check if defined conditions are met, like whether all texts are within a certain length (True/False).
+This checks if conditions are met, like if all texts are within a certain length (True/False).

 {% content-ref url="introduction.md" %}
 [Overview of Reports, Tests and Descriptors](introduction.md)